-Rezonings Approved (2001-2012) Petition Number/ Name Location Acres Former Zoning Requested Zoning Action Southwest corner of Park Road and Heather Lane 1.25 MUDD(CD) MUDD-O Approved 7/18/2011 2011-034 Bank of the Ozarks allow a maximum 12,000 squ permitted in the MUDD zonion 60 feet.
-Optional provisions in only as an accessory use to a between the building and Hea maximum sign face area of 50 are-foot two- ng district.
-Li nclude: drive- ank or financ ther Lane; an mit building hei through service ial institution; pa ght to two storie lanes and windo arking and mane s and up to ws permitted cuvering Southwest corner at the intersection of Park Road and Drexel Place 1.13 MUDD(CD MUDD-O Approved 07/16/12 2012-056 Selwyn Property Group Investments, LLC Site plan amendment (amending petition 2007-127) allowing a reduction in nonresidential square footage, an increase in number of residential units, and a reduction in parking spaces.
-Amendment allows for maximum of 4,200 sq ft (decrease from 9,900 sq ft) of nonresidential uses including retail, general and medical office uses, and business services; nonresidential uses limited to ground floor; maximum building square footage of 48,000 sq ft; up 42 residential dwelling units (increase from 25 residential units) that may be for sale or for rent; prohibition of restaurants; permit neighborhood food and beverage service use; maximum building height of four stories and 55 feet. d a reduction from 9,900 and business are footage of hits) that may 2012-095 Michael Brawley Northwest corner at the intersection of Mockingbird Land and Park Road 0.35 O-2 MUDD-O Approved 12/17/12 , ■ DEVELOPMENT PROPOSED ■ The petition proposed a 9,052 square foot development with uses allowed in the MUDD zoning district.
+Rezonings Approve d (2001-2012) Petition Number/ Name Location Acres Former Zoning Requested Zoning Action Southwest corner of Park Road and Heather Lane 1.25 MUDD(CD) MUDD-O Approved 7/18/2011 2011-034 Bank of the Ozarks DEVELOPMENT PROPOSEI Allow a maximum 12,000 squ permitted in the MUDD zoni 60 feet.
+Optional provisions i only as an accessory use to a b between the building and Hea maximum sign face area of 50 are-foot two- ng district.
+Li nclude: drive- oank or financ other Lane; an imit building hei through service ial institution; pa ght to two storie lanes and windo arking and mane s and up to ws permitted euvering Southwest corner at the intersection of Park Road and Drexel Place 1.13 MUDD(CD MUDD-O Approved 07/16/12 2012-056 Selwyn Property Group Investments, LLC DEVELOPMENT PROPOSED Site plan amendment (amending petition 2007-127) allowing a reduction in nonresidential square footage, an increase in number of residential units, and a reduction in parking spaces.
+Amendment allows for maximum of 4,200 sq ft (decrease from 9,900 sq ft) of nonresidential uses including retail, general and medical office uses, and business services; nonresidential uses limited to ground floor; maximum building square footage of 48,000 sq ft; up 42 residential dwelling units (increase from 25 residential units) that may be for sale or for rent; prohibition of restaurants; permit neighborhood food and beverage service use; maximum building height of four stories and 55 feet. d a reduction e from 9,900 , and business uare footage of hits) that may 2012-095 Michael Brawley Northwest corner at the intersection of Mockingbird Land and Park Road 0.35 O-2 MUDD-O Approved 12/17/12 DEVELOPMENT PROPOSED The petition proposed a 9,052 square foot development with uses allowed in the MUDD zoning district.
 The requested optional provisions pertain to signage, parking and maneuvering between the building and the street, and screening requirements.
-Denied or With drawn (2001 -2012) 2004-085 Renaissance West of Park Road and south of Marsh Road 2.23 R-4 UR-2(CD) Withdrawn Development Group, LLC ■ DEVELOPMENT PROPOSED building with underground pa to construct three to 26 units (ave ee-story condom rage 1700 sq ft/u inium ınit).
-2004-106 Southwest corner of Park Road and Heather Lane 1.19 O-2 MUDD(CD) Withdrawn The Reservoir Co. ■ DEVELOPMENT PROPOSED ■ Up to 19,295 square feet of retail, restaurant, office and residential uses.
-12,360 square feet of existing office uses on site.
-Existing buildings to be retained and two additions constructed.
-2006-153 New South Properties Southeast corner of Park Road and Yale Place 1.3 R-4 UR-1(CD) Denied 1/22/2007 of the Carolinas / Damon Mitchell DEVELOPMENT PROPOSED Allow the construction of seven single family homes on 1.26 acres at a density of 5.5 du/ac. mily detached Source: Charlotte-Mecklenbur rg Planning Department
+Denied or With ndrawn (2001 -2012) 2004-085 Renaissance West of Park Road and south of Marsh Road 2.23 R-4 UR-2(CD) Withdrawn Development Group, LLC DEVELOPMENT PROPOSEI building with underground particular to construct thre p to 26 units (ave ee-story condom rage 1700 sq ft/1 inium 1nit).
+2004-106 Southwest corner of Park Road and Heather Lane 1.19 O-2 MUDD(CD) Withdrawn The Reservoir Co. ant, office and uildings to be 2006-153 New South Properties of the Carolinas / Southeast corner of Park Road and Yale Place 1.3 R-4 UR-1(CD) Denied 1/22/2007 Damon Mitchell Damon DEVELOPMENT PROPOSED Allow the construction of seven single family detached mily detached Source: Charlotte-Mecklenbur rg Planning Department